Second national conference on protecting pollinators in urban landscapes

 - A Nationwide Analysis of Pollen Collected by Honey Bee (Apis mellifera) in Urban and Suburban Environments – Pierre Lau, Texas A&M University

-- Urban, Wildlife and Domesticated Pollinators, What Do They Face? – Audrey Muratet, Naturparif, France
+- Urban Wild and Domesticated Pollinators, What Do They Face? – Audrey Muratet, Natureparif, France

 Pollinator Health and Habitat in Urban Landscapes